 Central Michigan University is committed to providing students, faculty, staff and visitors a healthy environment for living, learning and working.
-CMU’s campus will expand its current smoke-free policy to become tobacco-free July 1, 2014.
-The new policy can be accessed here.
+CMU’s campus and properties became tobacco-free on July 1, 2014.
+The policy can be accessed here.

-In a campuswide survey of more than 4,500 students, faculty and staff, nearly 70 percent favored an expansion of the current smoke-free policy.
+In a campus wide survey of more than 4,500 students, faculty and staff, nearly 70 percent favored the move to a tobacco-free campus.

 The tobacco-free policy prohibits:

 - Chewing tobacco

 The policy applies to all CMU properties, facilities and vehicles in which university functions are offered or carried out, regardless of location (including CMU sites whether owned or leased).
 Smoking and tobacco use will be permitted only in privately owned vehicles.
 Windows should remain closed to limit smoke exposure to others.
 See exceptions, cessation resources and frequently asked questions for more information.